CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-login.md

 # Login to SD Connect

-After creating a CSC account, a CSC project and applying for Allas service access, login to SD Connect is currently possible only with CSC credentials and  Haka (a user identity federation system) at:
+Before you can login you need to create a CSC account, a CSC project and apply for SD Connect service access. (link)

+Login to SD Connect is currently possible only with CSC credentials and Haka (a user identity federation system) at:

    * [https://sd-connect.csc.fi](https://sd-connect.csc.fi)

 !!!
 Note
-    The interface is compatible with all modern web browsers but does not support Firefox private browsing (incognito mode).
+    The user interface is compatible with all modern web browsers but does not support Firefox private browsing (incognito mode).

 [![SDConnect-login](images/connect/SDConnect-login.png)](images/connect/SDConnect-login.png)